 Information concerning course descriptions and times courses are offered may be obtained by referring to the current annual bulletin and class schedule, respectively.
 Courses numbered 500 or above are primarily for graduate students.
 Courses numbered 400 to 499 are open to both upper-division undergraduate and graduate students.
-Certain courses numbered 300 to 399 may be included in the graduate program, on approval of the Graduate Council.
+Certain courses numbered 350 to 399 may be included in the graduate program on approval of the Graduate Council.
+These cannot constitute more than one-third (15 credits) of the total requirements, and no grade below a "B" is acceptable for graduate credit in such courses.